johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   - Fallibilists

 - Assumptions:
-  - there are no contradictions in reality
+  - There are no contradictions in reality
   - The world is fundamentally explicable: all regularities have explanations; the world is not supernatural
   - Our brains are universal computers